Will Travel for Japanese Food!

 Ramen is a very popular noodle soup in Japan traditionally consisting of Chinese style wheat noodles, deliciously flavoured broth (different restaurants offer various selections of flavours and heat), toppings such as slices of pork, minced garlic, vegetables, and my favourite - a Japanese marinated egg.
 Ramen is a dish that the Japanese take very seriously, and so do the ramen eating enthusiasts.
 It's not uncommon to find yourself standing in a long line, patiently awaiting your turn to indulge in a bowl of perfectly flavoured broth and hot noodles.
-It is however, almost always worth the wait.
+It is however one of those Japanese dishes that is almost always worth the wait.

 While strolling the streets of Osaka, Siya and I were messaged by a friend back home in Toronto demanding we try something called Okonomiyaki.
 Neither Siya nor I had ever heard of this Japanese dish before, but we trusted our friends (who is obsessed with everything Japan) and sought out a restaurants serving up this local speciality.
 We stumbled upon a restaurant called Okonomiyaki Sanpei and were both extremely satisfied with our first Okonomiyaki experience.
 Okonomiyaki is made using slightly different ingredients depending where in Japan you eat it.
 We tried both the Osaka version as well as the Hiroshima version.
 Both resemble a pancake that's filled with egg, flour, water or dashi, shredded cabbage, and usually contains other ingredients such as green onion, meat (generally thin pork belly, often mistaken for bacon), octopus, squid, shrimp, vegetables, konjac, mochi or cheese.
 In Hiroshima, they make Okoyomiyaki with noodles, which I prefer.